Supplements & Nutrition

 When it comes to supplements, there is a fine line in history between what is considered a nutritional supplement and what was considered medicine at the time.
 Before the advent of modern medicine, doctors worked with a natural world to try to find ways to positively impact their patients’ health.
 Now, this did not always have positive side effects, and without modern medicine we would be much worse off than we are now, but the idea that the natural world offers us things that help us take control of our health and our lives is nothing new.
 A good example of an ancient supplement that at the time was just treated as a part of the daily diet was spirulina.
 The Aztecs used spirulina as a part of their daily diet, and in many cases this health-boosting algae was made into small cakes to be consumed as part of a meal.
 We still use spirulina today as a source of plenty of minerals and nutrients as well as amino acids, but back in the time of the Aztecs, it was just a part of their natural food supply.

 Around the 1800’s is when the idea of a dietary supplement really comes into the mainstream.
 Cod liver oil, which you may have heard of, was one of the mass-produced dietary supplements on the market at this time.
 The idea that you weren’t getting enough from your diet and may need to supplement with something that was more nutritious was really gaining hold at this time, around the time of the Industrial Revolution where everything became more processed.
 It’s no surprise that our modern diet has led into even more supplements, as the further we move away from natural sources, the more likely it is we will run into health issues.
+In modern times, nootropic supplements (such as GABA) are some of the most popular, as people are looking for a brain-boost to help them at work.

 A Brief History of Nutritional Aids

 Of course, in the modern day we are much more knowledgeable about things that will help us improve our performance and aid our nutritional profile.
-Things like whey protein powder and other sources of protein has been shown to help improve muscle mass and improve muscle retention.
+Things like whey protein powder, egg white protein powder, and other sources of protein has been shown to help improve muscle mass and improve muscle retention.
 Other nutritional aids have a history in the medical world, providing nutrients you need when you’re not able to consume normal food.
 Some of these can be even traced back to the first infant formulas, which were produced in order to help mothers who had not yet started breastfeeding or to feed orphaned infants.

 Modern nutritional supplements are especially balance in order to provide the full range of nutrients you need, without missing out on anything.
 Because of the uniqueness of the human body, it can be hard to replace all of your nutrition with a supplement such as a protein bar, shake or other beverage, but as far as improving your workout performance goes, there are a wide range of nutritional products that are available to help you perform at your best.

 Even for people who are not athletes, many nutritional options focus on getting you the purest, most natural form of food possible.
-While this may include adding powders or supplements to your diet, in general nutrition is just making sure that what you eat is as healthy is possible, and making sure that your body gets all of the minerals and nutrients that it needs to function at its best.
+While this may include adding powders or supplements to your diet, in general nutrition is just making sure that what you eat is as healthy is possible, and making sure that your body gets all of the antioxidants, minerals and nutrients that it needs to function at its best.
 While the idea of looking for a nutritional product may seem mind-boggling, nutrition at its core is making sure that you’re aware of what you put into your body and what your body is asking for.
 In many cases, keeping a healthy diet and in one or two supplements can give you all of the necessary minerals that you need.
 Being aware of what calorie count and carb level you should be hitting for your exercise goals or just in general for your own diet can help you feel more control over your health and can help you feel better on a daily basis.

 Fuel Your Body